Research: A Cold Shower Leads to Fewer Sick Days

-Either way a cold shower seems to positively influence our physiology.
+Either way, a cold shower seems to positively influence our physiology.

 One little snippet I enjoyed was that despite how unappealing a colder shower may seem 64% of participants happily continued their cold exposure during the two month follow-up period.
 Let that sink in.
 When allowed to avoid a cold shower two-thirds decided they would keep it up.
 They felt compelled to keep going.
 This resonates with me as I genuinely look forward to the colder parts of my showers now.
-Seeing these study results are encouraging, but nothing can substitutes for how it makes you feel.
+Seeing these study results are encouraging, but nothing can substitute for how it makes you feel.